Sandwell Local Plan Frequently Asked Questions

 What are the main pieces of evidence?

 Local Plans must be based on up to date evidence.
-We have produced or commissioned studies to provide the evidence for the Draft Sandwell Local Plan on the themes of: housing, the economy, town centres, health and wellbeing, minerals and waste, transport, the environment and landscape, the Green Belt, infrastructure, and development viability.
+We have produced or commissioned studies to provide the evidence for the Sandwell Local Plan on the themes of: housing, the economy, town centres, health and wellbeing, minerals and waste, transport, the environment and landscape, the Green Belt, open space, climate change and infrastructure.
 We have also assessed different sites to decide whether they are appropriate for development.

 We have a legislative duty to assess the sustainability impacts of the Sandwell Local Plan in a document called the ‘Sustainability Appraisal’, and any effect the Plan could have on people with protected characteristics in an ‘Equality Impact Assessment’.